VMware Horizon 7.13.3 Composer

 6. Add a list of URLs that you want the client to render.
 Use wildcards in the path.

-5. The older feature is VMware HTML5 Multimedia Redirection, which you can optionally enable.
-See Configuring HTML5 Multimedia Redirection at VMware Docs.
+5. The older feature is HTML5 Multimedia Redirection, which you can optionally enable.
+See Configuring HTML5 Multimedia Redirection at Omnissa Docs.

 6. Install the Edge GPO Templates if you haven’t already.